code-and-effect/effective_assets/README.md

 rake db:migrate
 ```

-If you intend to use the form helper method to display and upload assets, require the javascript in your application.js
+If you intend to use the form helper method to display and upload assets, require the javascript in your application.js:

 ```ruby
 //= require effective_assets
 ```

-If you intend to use ActiveAdmin (optional, but highly recommended)
+If you intend to use ActiveAdmin (optional):

 Add to your ActiveAdmin.js file: